kiiskila-bcgov/fc-madr/docs/adr/20250212-architecture-for-the-icm-error-lookup-tool.md

 Using the existing Klamm system directly to manage and serve IET data.

 - Good, because it requires minimal initial development effort
+- Good, because Klamm has long term support
 - Good, because it leverages existing infrastructure and tools
-- Bad, because it creates a reliance on Klamm from IET
+- Bad, because it creates a reliance on Klamm for managing data
+- Bad, because IET will always need a live connection to Klamm to function

 ### Dedicated Klamm Instance